LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_8.md

 ### 📜 Description

-> Une théorie stipule que ses bras ont la forme de la tête d’un Pokémon Dragon des temps anciens, mais None preuve ne l’atteste.
+> A theory suggests that its arms resemble the head of an ancient Dragon Pokémon, but no evidence supports this.

 &#8203;

-## ❄️ Blizzeval
+## ❄️ Glastrier

 ### 🧾 General Information